brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 Key features of this simulation framework include:
 -   **Peer-to-Peer Lending:** Agents can now borrow and lend sugar to facilitate investments, allowing for the emergence of a basic credit market.
 -   **Centralized Contract Ledger:** All loans are recorded as `Contract` objects in a central book owned by the model, ensuring data integrity.
+-   **Centralized Configuration:** All default simulation parameters are stored in a single `config.json` file, making the model and batch runner easy to configure and preventing parameter duplication.
 -   **Configurable Mechanics:** Both investing and the new lending market can be enabled or disabled via flags (`--investments-enabled`, `--lending-enabled`) for controlled, comparative experiments.
 -   **Rational Economic Choice:** Agents evaluate a full menu of possible actions—foraging, self-funded investing, and loan-funded investing—and select the option that maximizes their utility based on look-ahead simulations.
 -   **Rigorous Database Logging:** All simulation runs are logged to a SQLite database (`simulation_results.db`), recording run metadata, parameters, and step-by-step aggregate data, including the full state of the financial ledger at each step.